Top Small Finance Bank Stocks in India

 Equitas Small Finance Bank Limited, originally operated as V.A.P Finance Private Limited, was incorporated on June 21st, 1993.
 Later, in September 2015, it became a public limited company and changed its name to Equitas Finance Limited.

 Headquartered in Chennai, Equitas Small Finance Bank offers a wide range of banking services to financially underserved segments across India.
 The bank operates in two segments: personal and business.
-Equitas Small Finance Bank specialises in offering loans for homes and cars.
+Equitas Small Finance Bank specialises in home and car loans.

 The bank offers a variety of asset products tailored to different customer profiles.
 These include Small Business Loans (SBLs) such as loans against property, housing loans, and agriculture loans for micro-entrepreneurs.
-Besides providing loans, it offers healthcare, education, skill training centres and job fairs, particularly in South India.
+Besides providing loans, it also offers healthcare, education, skill-training centres, and job fairs, particularly in South India.

 Headquartered in Varanasi, Utkarsh Small Finance Bank Limited became a Public Limited Company on April 30, 2016.
 Engaged in offering banking and financial services, the bank primarily serves customers in unbanked and underbanked areas.

-The bank is categorised into segments comprising personal banking, business banking and micro-banking.
-It provides an array of banking products, including different types of savings accounts, recurring and fixed deposits, insurance and investments, loans, digital products and more.
+The bank is categorised into segments: personal banking, business banking, and micro-banking.
+It provides an array of banking products, including savings accounts, recurring and fixed deposits, insurance and investments, loans, digital products, and more.

-Utkarsh Small Finance Bank Limited also offers different banking methods, including ATM banking, internet banking, mobile banking, UPI, etc. Furthermore, the bank provides different types of loans, including loans against property, gold loans, home loans, etc. It also focuses on empowering women by offering financial literacy programs and loans tailored for women entrepreneurs.
+Utkarsh Small Finance Bank Limited also offers various banking methods, including ATM, internet banking, mobile banking, and UPI.
+Furthermore, the bank offers various loan products, including loans against property, gold loans, home loans, etc. It also focuses on empowering women by offering financial literacy programs and loans tailored for women entrepreneurs.

 Factors to Consider Before Investing in Small Finance Bank Stocks in India